Eye HealthLifestyle Topics

 The Fourth of July is a favorite American holiday.
 Yet mishaps with fireworks can make the holiday memorable for all the wrong reasons.

-Each July 4th, thousands of Americans are injured using fireworks, and 1,300 people injure their eyes.
+Each July 4th, thousands of Americans are injured using fireworks.
+Eyes are among the most injured body parts, and one in six fireworks-related eye injuries results in permanent vision loss or blindness.
 Eye injuries from fireworks include cuts, burns, abrasions, retinal detachment, optic nerve damage, rupture of the eyeball, and complete blindness.
 This damage is often permanent.

-Young children and teenagers account for more than half of all fireworks injuries in the United States.
+Of the more than 9,000 fireworks injuries that occur in the United States each year, approximately 45 percent are sustained by children age 15 and under.
 In one case, a six-year-old boy in San Diego found an M-80 firework in his home and lit it with a barbeque lighter.
 The explosion resulted in a traumatic injury that impacted the boy's throat, face and eyes.
 He called 911 for help (mp3 audio) and his eye injuries required an immediate cornea transplant and lens replacement, and he has undergone several additional eye surgeries since then.

-- View fireworks from at least 500 feet away.
+- Clear the area of flammable materials and view fireworks from at least 500 feet away.